 Health Equity Dashboard

-CPQCC is currently developing a Disparity Dashboard to help NICUs evaluate racial/ethnic disparities in quality of care.
-Providers can use the disparity dashboard to assess NICU performance on a variety of critical quality measures with options to compare outcomes within each measure by race/ethnicity.
-The dashboard, which will be available to all CPQCC NICUs as part of their membership, will provide feedback on disparity scores to NICUs and will serve as the starting point for understanding and developing solutions that address disparities in neonatal care.
+CPQCC has developed a Health Equity Dashboard to help NICUs evaluate racial/ethnic disparities in quality of care.
+Providers can use the dashboard to assess NICU performance on a variety of critical quality measures with options to compare outcomes within each measure by race/ethnicity.
+The dashboard provides feedback on disparity scores to NICUs and serves as the starting point for understanding and developing solutions that address disparities in neonatal care.

 Effects of Social and Built Environment

 CPQCC is developing comprehensive models that take into account social and neighborhood level factors, in addition to clinical and hospital level factors, when assessing the quality of NICU care.
 These models will help us better understand factors that contribute to disparities in neonatal care and outcomes.
 Initial assessments have found that neighborhoods with higher numbers of very low birth weight (VLBW) infants are more likely to have lower socioeconomic status.